 The Constitution of India has provided for instituting a series of protective and development measures and ensuring affirmative action to bring SCs at par with the rest of the society.
 Consequently, the Government of India has followed a two-pronged strategy for their development and upliftment - introducing a dedicated fiscal strategy for ensuring targeted policy driven benefits across sectors, and instituting a nodal ministry for their welfare.
 In 1979, the government introduced Scheduled Caste Sub Plan (SCSP), a strategy envisaged towards earmarking funds for development of SCs, across sectors, at least in proportion to their share in the overall population of the country (16.6 percent as per Census 2011).
 This earmarking was supposed to be done from the Plan Expenditure1 of the Consolidated Fund of India.
-However, post the merger of plan and non-plan heads of expenditure in Union Budget 2017-18, the Union Government has asked the ministries to allocate funds for the SCSP from total scheme allocations.
 A nodal department for welfare of SCs - Department of Social Justice and Empowerment (DSJE) - has also been constituted.